 How to Take a Cue

-By: Niki Sims, SSC, VP of Internal Relations
+By: Niki Sims, PBC

 As a coach and a lifter, I have experienced frustrations on both sides of the bar.
 These frustrations come from failing to improve, both in technique and in weight on the bar.
-If we trace it back, the source of this frustration may not be a deficit in strength or proprioceptive ability, but rather a breakdown in communication and trust.
-All the things that interfere with communication normally—emotions, misunderstandings, etc—are ten times worse when you are struggling with a difficult lift.
+If we trace it back, the source of this frustration may not be a deficit in strength or proprioceptive ability but rather a breakdown in communication and trust.
+All the things that interfere with communication normally—emotions, misunderstandings, etc.—are ten times worse when you are struggling with a difficult lift.
 The “simple” back-and-forth of cue and movement can carry a lot of weight, but there are some things I have found, as a lifter, that have helped me with difficult form breakthroughs.

 The success or failure of most relationships boils down to trust, communication, personal responsibility, and the management of expectations.
 And the coach + client relationship is no different.
 There are two people who are working together toward a shared goal.

 The development of a lifter’s movement patterns is the product of both the coach’s and the lifter’s understandings of the movement model.
 For the coach, understanding comes from a study of the physics, anatomy, and physiology involved in the lifts and through experience—observing and coaching the movements and performing them under the bar.
 The lifter’s understanding is refined through many repeated bouts of a cycle that includes the movement: experiencing the movement, feedback of the movement, and understanding of the feedback.